-George had always been teased at school for being "fat".
-At the age of 15 years, he had started himself on a strict diet in order to lose some weight and make himself feel better.
-He initially lost weight, but his parents continually expressed anxiety over his restricted intake, so he started eating apparently "normally" again with his parents but would secretly go off to the toilet as soon after a meal as possible and make himself sick.
-As time went on, he began bingeing and vomiting whenever he had the house to himself.
+Mary had always been teased at school for being "fat".
+At the age of 15 years, she had started herself on a strict diet in order to lose some weight and make herself feel better.
+She initially lost weight, but her parents continually expressed anxiety over her restricted intake, so she started eating apparently "normally" again with her parents but would secretly go off to the toilet as soon after a meal as possible and make herself sick.
+As time went on, she began bingeing and vomiting whenever she had the house to herself.
 Often up to 6 times per day.
-His parents, unaware of what was going on, were relieved to see him eating "proper" meals but were worried by his apparent change in personality from a happy-go-lucky child into a moody, irritable and secretive adolescent who seemed to have no friends and never went out if he could help it.
+Her parents, unaware of what was going on, were relieved to see her eating "proper" meals but were worried by her apparent change in personality from a happy-go-lucky child into a moody, irritable and secretive adolescent who seemed to have no friends and never went out if she could help it.